Tayside Club/Open Score Event, Perth

 If arriving from North East through Perth city follow A93 Glasgow Rd uphill to turn left at Needless Rd then as above.

-Traffic from South East via M90 should exit at jnct 10 and follow Perth centre A912 sub-exit down towards city turning left after ½ mile onto Gleneagles Rd.
+Traffic from South East via M90 should exit at jnct 10 and follow Perth centre A912 sub-exit down Edinburgh Road towards city turning left after ½ mile onto Gleneagles Rd.
 Continue along here for ½ mile until it branches uphill on Glendevon Rd.
 Park as above.

 Families with very young children and very elderly competitors may find parking space by registration but all others should aim for street parking if possible.